lsst-uk/lsst-ir-fusion/readme.md

 https://www.astromatic.net/software/swarp

-Eventually this code will make use of the obs_vista package which is currently under development:
+Eventually this code will make use of the obs_vista package which is currently under development.
+We will probably require other packages as we develop obs_vista.
+These will be documented on the obs_vista repository:

 https://github.com/raphaelshirley/obs_vista